SentometricsResearch/sentometrics/docs/README.md

 This data structure of texts needs to be plugged into the `sento_corpus()` function, to achieve a more formal corpus data structure.
 We rely on the **`quanteda`** package which has a fast and well supported corpus mechanism, on which the **`sentometrics`** corpus constructor is based.

 The computation of the textual sentiment per document is based on the **bag-of-words** model.
 This approach looks for words in a text that are included in a predefined word list, called a lexicon, and then assigns a score to these words as also given by the lexicon.
 We also account for valence shifters, such as negators or amplifiers, one word away from a polarized word.
 Applying valence word lists in combination with lexicons gives already an accurate picture of the sentiment embedded texts, especially when aggregated.
-The **`sentometrics`** package includes four well-known default lexicons and a negators valence word list, available in English, French and Dutch, the latter two often as a result of a translation from English. _Textual sentiment analysis gets increasingly complex if one wants to account for ambiguous word sequences, let alone entire sentences or paragraphs.
-We currently refrain from this complexity due to its cost in efficiency with respect to the large dimensionality of the task we face, being computing sentiment and aggregating scores in one go for a lot of texts.
-Future versions of the package will integrate more complex sentiment analysis computation algorithms._
+The **`sentometrics`** package includes four well-known default lexicons and a negators valence word list, available in English, French and Dutch, the latter two often as a result of a translation from English.
+Textual sentiment analysis gets increasingly complex if one wants to account for ambiguous word sequences, let alone entire sentences or paragraphs.
+We currently refrain from this complexity due to its cost in efficiency with respect to the large dimensionality of the task we face, being computing sentiment and aggregating scores in one go for a lot of texts. _Future versions of the package will integrate more complex sentiment analysis computation algorithms._

 Word lists should be passed on to the `setup_lexicons()` function to specify which lexicons and valence shifters to use in the sentiment computation.
 The overall structure and validation procedure of the word lists is inspired by the **`sentimentr`** package.

 We allow for many ways to aggregate sentiment within documents, across documents and across time, to arrive at fully fledged textual sentiment time series.
 Combining all the input features, lexicons and aggregation options gives effectively multiple time series of textual sentiment.
 The sentiment aggregation specifications is chosen through the `ctr_agg()` control function.
-For example, if you know the variable you ultimately want to predict with sentiment is available at a monthly frequency, set `by = "month"`.
-Else, you can also aggregate at a daily, weekly or yearly frequency; we'll take care of it.
 The reference paper, vignette and documentation manual explain more in detail what is meant by each main aggregation argument.

 All the hard work in setting up a corpus, deciding on the right lexicons (and valence word list) to include and thinking about how to aggregate sentiment bears fruit when the `sento_measures()` function is called.
 This function outputs a `sentomeasures` object, a list composed of several elements, including all the sentiment measures as a `data.table`, and the original sentiment scores.
 To manipulate a `sentomeasures` object, you can use for example the `select_measures()` or `subset_measures()` functions.
 To plot the sentiment measures, simply use `plot()` and specify the dimension.
 The series are then shown as the average of all sentiment measures pertaining to each dimension's component (e.g. by each feature).